chongjason914/feature-selection-dimensionality-reduction/README.md

 **9. Follow me on other platforms**

 ## Conclusion
-- Variance inflation factors (98.83% accuracy with 25 features)
+- Variance inflation factor (98.83% accuracy with 25 features)
 - Univariate feature selection (95.32% accuracy with 5 features)
 - Recursive feature elimination (95.91% accuracy with 5 features)
 - Model-based feature selection (97.08% accuracy with 9 features)